-Change the IoT WiFi band
+Change the WiFi radio band for the IoT network

-To change the IoT WiFi band:
+To change the WiFi radio band fort the IoT network:

-- 1. Launch a web browser from a computer or mobile device that is connected to your Orbi network. - 2.
-Enter orbilogin.com.
+1. Launch a web browser from a computer or mobile device that is connected to your Orbi network.

 The user name is admin.
 The password is the one that you specified the first time that you logged in.
 The user name and password are case-sensitive.